e10v/tea-tasting/README.md

 - `contr_variant`: Control variant ID.
 - `treat_variant`: Treatment variant ID.

 Method `analyze` should return a `NamedTuple` with results.
-Make sure to use the same field names as other clases.
+Make sure to use the same field names as other classes.
 For example, `pvalue`, not `p_value`.
 Field names starting with `_` are not copied to experiment result.

 Example: